fitnr/savi-750/README.md

     * Write a short summary of the your topic.
 What questions you would like to answer?
 What audience would you like to reach?
 What data would you like to explore?
     * Create a basic CARTO map with one data layer that connects to your topic.
     * Embed the map in a basic HTML document with your write-up.
+2. On the same page, include the link to an interesting map or visualization and add your weekly assignment.

 ### Readings
 + Thomas Levine, [Introduction to web scraping](https://thomaslevine.com/!/web-sites-to-data-tables/)